The 6 best exercise bikes for home use in 2024

 Scenic rides are uninspiring

-The Echelon EX5-S is a great budget alternative to the Peloton bike.
-It is sturdy, good-looking, and offers an array of challenging cardio workouts suitable for beginners to advanced riders.
+The Echelon EX5-S is a great budget alternative to the Peloton bike, offering top-quality fitness content and a supportive community of riders.
+During our Echelon Connect EX5s review, we found it to be sturdy, good-looking, and packed with challenging cardio workouts suitable for beginners to advanced exercisers.

 We liked that instructors were enthusiastic and motivating, whilst also giving you opportunities to work at your own pace.
 We also liked that the Echelon bike offers a convenient way to monitor your progress ― you can see a detailed breakdown of real time data on the screen during classes, and you will also receive an email report after completing each session.